 The guideline discusses the needs for the emergency cart/kit and backup emergency services access and availability.

-The guideline has a good discussion about the use of immobilization devices, such as the “papoose” boards we mentioned in our March 15, 2016 Patient Safety Tip of the Week “”.
+The guideline has a good discussion about the use of immobilization devices, such as the “papoose” boards we mentioned in our March 15, 2016 Patient Safety Tip of the Week “Dental Patient Safety”.
 Such must be applied in such a way as to avoid airway obstruction or chest restriction and the child’s head position and respiratory excursions should be checked frequently to ensure airway patency.
 If an immobilization device is used, a hand or foot should be kept exposed, and the child should never be left unattended.

 The guideline discusses what should be documented before, during, and after a procedure in which sedation is used and notes the importance of careful attention to calculating doses of drugs or infusions based on patient weight.

 The guideline has a good discussion about discharge of the pediatric patient following a procedure in which sedation is used.
 It specifically highlights the dangers when a child is transported in a car seat where there is a need to carefully observe the child’s head position to avoid airway obstruction.
 Transportation in a car safety seat poses a particular risk for infants who have received medications known to have a long half-life.
 When there is only one adult to both drive and observe the child, there should be a longer period of observation in the facility where the procedure occurred.
 Discharge instructions should include details about what to look for, activity levels, dietary restrictions, and include a 24-hour phone number to call if necessary.

 And while we have been emphasizing the application of the guideline to dental procedures, remember it applies to all diagnostic and therapeutic procedures.
 It has an excellent section on sedation in the MRI suite, which is a very restricted environment and has needs for special equipment and monitoring techniques as we have discussed in our numerous columns on patient safety issues in the radiology and MRI suites.